transdigiware/blockchain/howto/ibp-console-create-app.md

 The application developer can use two programming models to interact with the network:

-**High-Level Fabric SDK APIs**
+**High-Level Fabric contract APIs**

 Starting with Fabric v1.4, users can take advantage of a simplified application and smart contract programming model.
 The new model reduces the number of steps and amount of code that is required to submit a transaction.
 This model is supported for applications that are written in **Node.js**, **Java**, and **Go**.

 Client applications can leverage the capabilities of the Go SDK, but currently only the high-level programming model in the [gateway package](https://godoc.org/github.com/hyperledger/fabric-sdk-go/pkg/gateway) is supported.
 Direct usage of the rest of the Go SDK is not yet supported.
 {: note}

-If you want to take advantage of the High-Level Fabric SDK APIs, you can use this tutorial to complete the following actions on an {{site.data.keyword.blockchainfull_notm}} Platform network:
+If you want to take advantage of the High-Level Fabric contract-APIs, you can use this tutorial to complete the following actions on an {{site.data.keyword.blockchainfull_notm}} Platform network:

 - [Generate certificates for your application](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-enroll) by using the SDK.
 - [Invoke a smart contract from the SDK](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-invoke).